MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ---

-## Get soft delete message activity
+### Soft delete message

 When you soft delete a message, the bot gets a notification of the soft delete message activity.
 To get a soft delete message activity notification in a bot, you can override `OnTeamsMessageSoftDeleteAsync` handler.

 Following is an example of a soft delete message activity notification using `OnTeamsMessageSoftDeleteAsync` when a message is soft deleted: